 Mr. Bollar, a former business owner of Diversified Machine Systems, continues to volunteer his time to work with and teach CNC programming as well as use of the router to students.
-Master-Cam is a computer aided drafting program that was instituted last year and is renewed each year, courtesy of Mr. Bollar.
+Master-Cam is a computer aided drafting program that was instituted two years ago and is renewed each year, courtesy of Mr. Bollar.
 In addition, he has increased our inventory of router bits as well.
-His contributions to our students and school have been extremely valuable in preparing our students for the workforce, and we appreciate all he has done to enhance the IA program.
+Mr. Bollar's contributions to our students and school have been extremely valuable in preparing our students for the workforce, and we appreciate all he has done to enhance the IA program.